microsoft/WhatTheHack/xxx-AzureLoadTesting/README.md

 	 - Incorporating load testing and chaos experiments together

 ## Prerequisites
-- Familiarality with the fundamentals of load testing.
+- Familiarity with the fundamentals of load testing.
 - Azure subscription for creating the Load Testing service and running the sample application.
 - GitHub or Azure DevOps to automate load testing in your CI/CD pipelines.
 - [Apache JMeter](https://jmeter.apache.org/usermanual/get-started.html) installed on your local machine or in a VM to create your load testing script.